Arghyasree/multispecies-mic-transfer/docs/public_pipeline.md

 ## Source-Shared and Source-Unseen Antibiotics

-Target antibiotics are also grouped according to their source MIC supervision.
+Target antibiotics are also grouped according to their source MIC data.

-- **Source-shared:** MIC supervision for the target antibiotic is available in at least one source species.
+- **Source-shared:** MIC data for the target antibiotic are available in at least one source species.
-- **Source-unseen:** the target antibiotic is absent from source MIC supervision.
+- **Source-unseen:** the target antibiotic is absent from source MIC data.

 The six antibiotics shared across Ec, Kp, and Se form an additional matched comparison panel.